A Christmas Cracker

 22/12/2018 Hamburg (BLD)

 This morning we visit Hamburg’s impressive International Maritime Museum.
 Housed in a massive red-bricked heritage building, the museum has many fascinating exhibits dealing with more than 3,000 years of humankind’s connection to water, including many old artefacts, models, and artwork.
-Another marine-themed attraction is the Rickmer Rickmers, a three-masted tall ship built in 1896 that now serves as a museum.
 In the afternoon we stroll through the impressive Christmas markets where we see a wealth of enticing foodstuffs, knick-knacks and Christmas paraphernalia.
 The main market – Winterwald in Hamburg – is based on the concept of creating a winter forest in the city centre.

 23/12/2018 Hamburg – Wernigerode (BD)